ipfs/ipfs-blog/src/_blog/break-on-through-gateways-part-1.md

 As you might notice, these are two different gateways that are capable of fetching the same image using IPFS' core pillars: content addressing and peer-to-peer networking.

 In the example, you just request a single image; but remember how a CID can be a whole directory of files, i.e., a website.
-When loading a whole website from an IPFS gateway, it's better to use the subdomain gateway resolution style to avoid [violation of the same-origin policy](https://docs.ipfs.io/concepts/ipfs-gateway/#violation-of-same-origin-policy).
+When loading a whole website from an IPFS gateway, it's better to use the [subdomain gateway resolution style](https://docs.ipfs.io/concepts/ipfs-gateway/#resolution-style) to avoid [violation of the same-origin policy](https://docs.ipfs.io/concepts/ipfs-gateway/#violation-of-same-origin-policy).

-For example, instead of loading the IPFS documentation website (which is also deployed to IPFS 🤯): `https://ipfs.io/ipfs/bafybeiakks4s3ixictcn3alt45kfalkrotmfqishpgfl72pbnclhmk3rme` as we did with the image, you would load it as follows:
+For example, instead of loading the IPFS documentation website (which is also deployed to IPFS 🤯) using the path resolution style: `https://ipfs.io/ipfs/bafybeiakks4s3ixictcn3alt45kfalkrotmfqishpgfl72pbnclhmk3rme` as we did with the image, you would load it with the subdomain resolution style, which follows the following structure: `https://<cid>.<gateway-url>`:

 - [https://bafybeiakks4s3ixictcn3alt45kfalkrotmfqishpgfl72pbnclhmk3rme.ipfs.dweb.link/](https://bafybeiakks4s3ixictcn3alt45kfalkrotmfqishpgfl72pbnclhmk3rme.ipfs.dweb.link/)
 - [https://bafybeiakks4s3ixictcn3alt45kfalkrotmfqishpgfl72pbnclhmk3rme.ipfs.cf-ipfs.com/](https://bafybeiakks4s3ixictcn3alt45kfalkrotmfqishpgfl72pbnclhmk3rme.ipfs.cf-ipfs.com/)

-The subdomain gateway resolution style follows the following structure: `https://<cid>.<gateway-url>`.

 ## Summary